johannaasks/Masterthesis/README.md

 # Masterthesis
-Integrating wildfire risk in forest road network planning - a linear programming approach
+## Integrating Wildfire Risk in Forest Road Network Planning - A Linear Optimization Approach to Select a Cost-Minimizing and
+Fire Response Enhancing Road Network in Timber Forests